ApiniLabs/PAC-Attributes/README.md

 The attribute service MUST return `HTTP 400 Bad Request` if the request is invalid, with a plain text description of the error.

 If no attributes are found for a requested `PAC-ID` the server MUST return a response where the `responses` field does not include an entry for this `PAC-ID`.
+> [!NOTE]
-DESIGN REMARK: Why not send 404?
+> Why not send 404?
 Consider the case, when multiple pac-ids are included in the request, and for parts there are attributes, while for the others there are none: 404 would not be appropriate.

 If invalid credentials were provided the server MUST return `HTTP 401 Unauthorized` with a WWW-Authenticate header according to RFC7235.